patel-himanshu/patel-himanshu/README.md

     - 💼 currently working as a Design Engineer at Carl Zeiss, India
     - 💻 primarily interested in full-stack development
     - 🧰 learning React and TypeScript
-    - 👩‍💻 trying to become more involved in open source
+    - 👩‍💻 trying to become more involved in open-source
 - I am always eager to learn and explore new things
 - You can find me on:
 <p> &emsp;&emsp;